efro.dataclassio

 91 # pylint: enable=useless-return

-A class that data types can inherit from for extra functionality.
+A class types can inherit from for extra functionality.

 def will_output(self) -> None: